AbraaoLincoln/git-guide/concepts.md

    the content are: ref: refs/heads/branchName

+   if in detached mode: hash of commit

 - to change reference to a specific branch: git checkout branch-name

 - to change reference to a specific commit: git checkout commit-hash

+### Detached HEAD

+This state means that the HEAD is not point to a branch, but direct to a specific commit